Krishnan-9/Heart_disease_classification/README.md

 # Heart Disease Classification
-This is a simple project that uses logistic regression to classify new patients into twp categories:
+This is a simple project that uses logistic regression to classify new patients into two categories:
 1. Presence of heart disease
 2. Absence of heart disease